1943time/inkdown/docs/en/markdown.md

 ## Title

-Typing 1-5 '#' signs plus spaces at the beginning of a paragraph can be converted to a level 1-5 heading
+Typing 1-5 `#`signs plus spaces at the beginning of a paragraph can be converted to a level 1-5 heading

 ## Text